genome-spy/genome-spy/docs/api.md

 [this notebook](https://observablehq.com/@tuner/annotation-tracks).

-Handlers are functions that receive the hovered mark's underlying datum and return a promise that resolves into a lit-html [TemplateResult](https://lit.dev/docs/libraries/standalone-templates/).
+Handlers are functions that receive the hovered mark's underlying datum and return a promise that resolves into a string, HTMLElement, or lit-html [TemplateResult](https://lit.dev/docs/libraries/standalone-templates/).

 The function signature: